haxtheweb/edtechjoker/draft-outline.md

 This is similar to reflection of a property to an attribute in an element in order to keep state.
 There is a change to state (the "page" to display) and we reflect that change in the address bar via the slug change.
 Many of you did something similar with the `?image=42` style URL change.

+## 13.2
+- Create your code repos
+- stub out your elements by name
+- start to establish their properties
+- get your index to load all the stub elements (just so you don't forget to wire them in)
+- get it building on vercel
+- you likely will have assets you are including with your project (images among others).
+See this example rollup.config.js file and note the 'copy' section.
+This is a plugin you will need to add to your package.json file, but it enables vercel to be able to pick up and load the assets correctly https://github.com/haxtheweb/hax-the-club/blob/main/rollup.config.js

-13.2 and 13.3 will be additional time in class to work on your project.
+13.3 will be additional time in class to work on your project as well as an extra in class activity.

 Check in 1 is due the Sunday AFTER thanksgiving break so you should have ample time to make a lot of progress on it the next 2 weeks

 ## Check in expectations
 - code, repo, initial build state on vercel
 - start of as many of the 10 elements as possible, even if just stubbed out with limited code in them
 - 1st page starting to take shape color, brand, etc